-- liaison with equipment suppliers, NBN Co., RSPs;
+- liaison with equipment suppliers, and selected RSP

-- co-ordinating on-premise activity including technician visits from NBN, RSP, and potential cabling work;
+- co-ordinating on-premise activity including technician visits from NBN (if required), RSP, and potential cabling work

 MobileCorp will liaise with all parties to ensure the technology cut-over is planned and executed without disruption or downtime.
 Any issues which may arise will be managed to resolution by MobileCorp.

 Telstra’s SIP-based solution is commonly known by its acronym, TIPT.

 There are many SIP products available in Australia.
 All of the major telco carriers, as well as from a range of smaller registered service providers (RSPs), offer service plans of varying speed and QoS.